ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 ![Total order](./img/L4%20Natural%20Numbers.png)

-This is because every natural number is comprable to every other natural number using the `≤` relation.
+This is because every natural number is comparable to every other natural number using the `≤` relation.

-## How Can A Computer Determine What's in the *"Happens Before"* Relation?
+## How Can A Computer Determine the *"Happens Before"* Relation?

 This question relates to clocks - specifically ***Logical Clocks***

-A logical clock is a very unusual type of clock because it can neither tell us the time of day, nor how large the interval is between two events.
-All a logical clock can do is tell us the order in which events occurred.
+> A logical clock is a very unusual type of clock because it can neither tell us the time of day, nor how large the interval is between two events.
+> All a logical clock can do is tell us the order in which events occurred.

+### Lamport Clocks

 The simplest type of logical clock is a ***Lamport Clock***.
-This is nothing more than a numerical value assigned to an event.
-The way we can reason about Lamport clock values is by knowing:
+In its most basic form, this is simply a counter used to assign a numerical value to an event.
+The way we can reason about Lamport Clock values is by knowing that:

 ```
   if A -> B then LC(A) < LC(B)
 ```

+In other words, if is true that event `A` happened before event `B`, then we can be certain that the Lamport Clock value of `A` will be smaller than the Lamport Clock value of `B`.

-It is not important to know an event's Lamport Clock value because outside the context of the "happens before" relation this value is meaningless.
-And even in the context of the "happens before" relation, we must have at least two events that are (potentially) causally related in order to compare their Lamport Clock values.
+It is not important to know the absolute Lamport Clock value of an event, because outside the context of the *"happens before"* relation this value is meaningless.
+And even in the context of the *"happens before"* relation, we must have at least two events in order to compare their Lamport Clock values.

-In other words, Lamport Clocks are consistent with causality.
+In other words, Lamport Clocks mean nothing in themselves, but are consistent with causality.

 ### Assigning Lamport Clocks to Events

+When assigning a value to a Lamport Clock, we need first to make a defining decision, and then follow a simple set of rules:

 1. First decide what constitutes *"an event"*.
-    This decision then defines what our particular Lamport Clock will count.
-In this particular case, we decide that receiving a message **is** counted as an event.
-(Some systems choose not to count message receives as events).
+The outcome of this decision then defines what our particular Lamport Clock will count.
+    In this particular case, we decide that receiving a message ***is*** counted as an event.
+(Some systems choose not to count *"message receives"* as events).
 1. Every process has an integer counter, initially set to 0
 1. On every event, the process increments its counter by 1
-1. When sending a message, a process includes the Lamport Clock value with the message
+1. When sending a message, a process includes its current Lamport Clock value as metadata sent with the message payload
-1. When receiving a message, set your Lamport Clock to `max(local counter, msg counter) + 1`.
+1. When receiving a message, the receiving process sets its Lamport Clock using the formula `max(local counter, msg counter) + 1`.

-If message receives are not counted as events, then the above algorithm does not need to include the `+ 1`
+If we decide that a *"message receive"* is not counted as an event, then the above algorithm does not need to include the `+ 1`.

+### Worked Example

-We can see how this algorithm is applied in the following sequences of message send/receive events:
+We can see how this algorithm is applied in the following sequence of message send/receive events:

-We have three processes `A`, `B` and `C` and the Lamport Clock values at the top of the process line indicate the state of the clock before the message send/recdeive event, and the Lamport Clock values at the bottom of the process line indicate the state of the clock after the send/receive event has been processed.
+We have three processes `A`, `B` and `C` and the Lamport Clock values at the top of the process line indicate the state of the clock ***before*** the message send/receive event, and the Lamport Clock values at the bottom of the process line indicate the state of the clock ***after*** the send/receive event has been processed.

 ![Lamport Clock Message Send 1](./img/L4%20LC%20Msg%20Send%201.png)